Knowledge Sharing Series Event 2 – Welsh Language

 - Behaviour change

-The principles of behaviour change (making things East, Attractive, Social and Timely) should apply equally to our thinking about how we design services and promote the use of the Welsh Language.
+The principles of behaviour change (making things Easy, Attractive, Social and Timely) should apply equally to our thinking about how we design services and promote the use of the Welsh Language.
 You can find out more about EAST in this guidance from the Government Communications Service

 A common theme throughout the session was confidence.
 Confidence for Welsh speakers to engage with public services in Welsh and confidence for those who build public services to think differently about how they provide those services.
 How do we build that confidence and ‘normalise’ use of the Welsh Language?